apache/arrow/docs/source/developers/guide/step_by_step/styling.rst

    .. tab:: PyArrow

-      To checking styling issues in Python files we use the :ref:`Archery utility<archery>` tool developed within Apache
+      We use flake8 linting for styling issues in Python.
+To help developers check styling of the code, among other common development tasks, :ref:`Archery utility<archery>` tool was
-      Arrow to ease some of the development tasks.
+      developed within Apache Arrow.

       The instructions on how to set up and use Archery can be found in the Coding Style section of the